UX Design & Product Case Studies

 What was the problem to be solved?

 RainFocus Company builds software tools for event managers.
-One need event managers have is to create collections of information for those attending their event.
-Examples of these collections might include producing a catalog which would contain the names of all of the sessions, all of the speakers at the event and when and where they will be speaking.
-Additional collections of information might include exhibitors who will be exhibiting at the event, demonstrations by these exhibitors, and other miscellaneous activities such as special lunches, dinners, and presentations.
-With this project the RainFocus Company was trying to build a tool that would allow event managers the ability to collect whatever grouping of information they wanted.
-The collection would then be output as HTML and Javascript code which could be embedded on a landing page or in an email.
+One need event managers have is to create information collections for attendees.
+Examples of these collections might include a catalog listing all sessions, all speakers at the event, and the times and locations of their presentations.
+Additional information collections might include exhibitors at the event, their demonstrations, and other miscellaneous activities such as special lunches, dinners, and presentations.
+With this project, RainFocus was developing a tool that would allow event managers to collect any grouping of information they wanted.
+The collection would then be output as HTML and JavaScript code, which could be embedded on a landing page or in an email.

 What was my role on the project?

-Since there was no existing collection tool I was given the task of exploring options and designing this tool.
-Also, since RainFocus was doing all of the setup work for their clients at the time, their users were the in-house service team.
+Since there was no existing collection tool, I was tasked with exploring options and designing one.
+Also, since RainFocus was handling all setup work for its clients at the time, its users were the in-house service team.
 Although event managers were the final audience, this service team became my target audience while working on the project.

 What was my design process?